The United States Embassy in Uzbekistan announces the competition for the 2019 Ambassador’s Fund for Cultural Preservation (AFCP)

-Created by Congress in 2001, the Ambassador’s Fund for Cultural Preservation provides grants to preserve historic sites, artifacts, manuscripts and museum collections, as well as traditional forms of expression, such as music, dance, and language.
-Administered by the U.S. Department of State’s Bureau of Education and Cultural Affairs, the Ambassador’s Fund has already provided nearly $500,000 to support twelve significant preservation projects in Uzbekistan.
+The Ambassador’s Fund for Cultural Preservation provides grants to preserve historic sites, artifacts, manuscripts and museum collections, as well as traditional forms of expression, such as music, dance, and language.
+The Ambassador’s Fund has already provided nearly $500,000 to support twelve preservation projects in Uzbekistan.

 Cultural Preservation awards are based on the importance of the site, object or traditional form of expression to be preserved as well as the urgency of its preservation need.
-Government agencies, cultural organizations, educational institutions, NGOs and museums can submit proposals.
-After reviewing the proposals, the Embassy submits the most compelling ones to the State Department for final consideration.
-Awards are generally announced during the summer.
-For further information, please visit https://exchanges.state.gov/heritage/afcp.html and our website https://uz.usembassy.gov/.
+Government agencies, cultural organizations, educational institutions, NGOs, and museums can submit proposals.
+For further information, please visit http://exchanges.state.gov/heritage/afcp.html and https://uz.usembassy.gov/education-culture/ambassadors-fund-cultural-preservation/.

-AFCP Program supports projects to preserve cultural heritage in the following three areas:
+AFCP supports projects to preserve cultural heritage in the following three areas:

-- A. CULTURAL SITES — such as, but not limited to, historic buildings and archaeological sites;
+- A. Cultural sites, including but not limited to ancient or historic buildings and archaeological sites;

-- B. CULTURAL OBJECTS AND COLLECTIONS from a museum, site, or similar institution—that include, but are not limited to, archaeological and ethnographic objects, paintings, sculpture, manuscripts, and general museum conservation needs; and,
+Institution, such as archaeological and ethnographic objects, paintings, sculptures, manuscripts, and general museum conservation needs; and,

 Proposals for projects that meet one or more of the following criteria will receive consideration: